spencerbart/feoauth/README.md

 Our path to monetization is similar to Meilisearch, Supabase, and others.
 We plan on offering the product for free but offer a paid hosting solution for ease of use.

 We believe in the power of open source.
 It allows its users to create the features that they need, with the ease of use of a proprietary solution but can be taken in-house once their project hits major scale.
-We want Feo Auth to be a piece of software that companies are happy to adopt and take in-house and was one of the reasons why we chose Rust.
-Our goal is to make Feo Auth extremely high performant for enterprise-level scale.

 # Setup